Robertfarb/whiteboarding-curriculum/soft-skills/negotiating/equity.md

 Negotiate for salary, not for options.
 A high base salary means bigger raises in the future.
 Future employers won't understand that you took a low salary because you traded cash for a bunch of options.
-They'll just look at the lower salary :-(
+They'll just look at the lower salary.

 Also: **I am not a lawyer**.